rai-project/mlmodelscope/docs/deeplearning.md

 !> **Note** the model version is unrelated to the framework version.

-### Containers
+### Docker Containers

+A user may wish to run a model within a different container than the one defined for the framework.
+This can be because the model requires extra pieces of software and/or custom layers.
-If a container is not specified, then the container defined for the resolved framework is used, otherwise the container specified superseeds the one defined by the framework.
+If a docker container is not specified, then the container defined for the resolved framework is used, otherwise the container specified supersedes the one defined by the framework.

 The containers currently must be published on the Dockerhub registry.
 An error is returned if no container is found.